tigellus/Markdown/2. Mechanical Ventilation/11. Complications/Complications.md

 [WRONG] Reduced response to hypoxia and hypercapnia, increased surfactant production

 # ~Question 4
-Use of lipids to replace caloric needs can reduce what?
+Which factor can be reduced be replacing some caloric needs with lipids?

 [WRONG] Blood glucose
 [WRONG] Protein
 [RIGHT] Carbohydrate load

 # ~Question 5
-Which of the following is correct?
+Which information about care of mechnically ventialted patients is correct?
+Select all that apply.

 [WRONG] Mechanically ventilated patients are at reduced risk for peptic ulcer disease [WRONG] Thinning secretions can increase airway obstruction